 Oswald, gentleman rabbit, stamped the snow off his rather generous feet.
 Brushed the ice crystals from his whiskers.
-Shook the snow off his coat.
-Almost everything was in place for the grand party.
-Rabbits far and wide would soon arrive at the burrow to celebrate the winter solstice.
+Shook the snow off his magic coat.
+Everything was in place for the grand party.
+Rabbits the world over would soon arrive at his burrow to celebrate the winter solstice.

-He reached deep into the large pocket of his magic coat and began to pull out evergreen trees.
-The fragrant smell of cedar and fir, spruce and pine filled the room.
+Oswald reached deep into the pocket of his magic coat and began to pull out evergreen trees.
+Hundreds and hundreds of trees The fragrant smell of cedar and fir, spruce and pine enveloped the room.
 The tree roots were wrapped in burlap tied round with holly and ivy vines.
-Every year he filled his dining room with the trees of Christmas.
+Every year he filled the largest room in the burrow with the trees of Christmas.
 Trees of every size circled the room.
 Touched the ceiling.
 Sparkling and glittering with diamonds of snow.
 An indoor forest to celebrate the winter solstice.

-When all the plates were empty and the last little crumb of pastry was nibbled away the room became quiet.
-The happy well fed rabbits settled back on their golden chairs in anticipation of what was to follow.
+When the hundreds and hundreds of plates were empty.
+When the last little crumb of pastry was nibbled away, silence filled the room.
+The well fed rabbits settled back on their golden chairs in anticipation of what was to follow.

-From the top most branch of the tallest tree in the room came a glorious sound.
+From the top most branch of the tallest tree in the cavernous room came a glorious sound.
 A single bird singing.
 A lark ascending.
 The tiny bird sang of peace, compassion and understanding.
-One by one from the surrounding trees more birds joined in song.
-A song swooping, soaring, climbing higher and higher until the very earth around the burrow vibrated with their singing.
+One by one from surrounding trees birds joined in song.
+Louder and louder.
+A song swooping, soaring, climbing higher and higher until the very earth around the burrow vibrated with its magnificence.

 Midnight.
-The candles spent and sputtered.
-The empty room filled only with happy memories of the departed rabbit guests.
+The fireflies folded their lighted wings and disappeared into the winter night.
 Oswald donned his magic coat.
-Gathered into its large pocket the forest of trees, and left the burrow to travel the dark, cold night.
+He gathered into its bottomless pockets the forest of trees that had decorated the dining hall.
+He left the burrow to travel through the dark, cold night.
 He would plant these trees on struggling clear-cut hills.
-On sparse, unyielding ground.
-On barren boulevards where trees struggled to survive the killing breath of city pollution.
+On burnt, scorched unyielding ground.
+On barren boulevards where anything green and growing struggled to survive the killing breath of city pollution.

-Rabbits have the stewardship of all growing things, an enormous responsibility in a world where some deny and disbelieve what is happening to our changing planet.
+Rabbits have the stewardship of all growing things.
+An enormous responsibility in a world where many deny and disbelieve what is happening to our changing planet.
 Perhaps you don’t believe in fairy tales.
 Than tell me this.
-How do you know the group of young people planting trees on clear cut hill are not rabbits wearing magic coats?
+How do you know that group of young people planting trees on a clear cut hill are not rabbits wearing magic coats?